How Long Will iPhone XS Users Wait For Fixes?

 In tech tests, the Samsung Note 9 Galaxy out-performed the XS Max in a test of the charging capable of both devices, according to 9 to 5 Mac.

 Now that the “chargegate” issues have at least been solved, Apple can focus on fixing the newest round of complaints from users.
-As for the camera-smoothing techniques revealed by “beautygate,” Apple users have found their own fix for that, as reported by Inquisitr.
+As for the camera-smoothing techniques revealed by “beautygate,” Apple users have found their own fix for that, as reported by the Inquisitr.